MTurkkila/WYJA/index.md

 Keep it short: To Do

 #### Revising Your SciQua Results
 At the time of reading I'm still working analyzing the network and have only some preliminary results.
 Furthermore, I still need to choose if I need more analyses/results or should I discard some results.
 I'll be using graphs and tables, but I am confident I can design these properly.
 Tables and graphs showing results are highlighted in physics since secondary school and I have interest in data visualization so I think the results section will be the easiest overall.
-Altough, of course the section will need to be checked and revised after the first draft is done.
+Although, of course the section will need to be checked and revised after the first draft is done.

 #### Revising Your SciQua Discussion
 These are all to do/not applicable as I have yet to write single word of discussion.
 However, most of these points are more or less apparent or rather I know these already.
 Though, again, it will be good to go through these explicitly after I have written first draft of the discussion.

 ### Revising Your Presentation of Evidence in Illustrations
 I think this goes with the basics of graphs and figures I know comprehensively.
-For most part these are not applicable as I won't be using photographs or illustartions other than the results.
+For most part these are not applicable as I won't be using photographs or illustrations other than the results.

 ## Week 9